 Documents Required To Obtain A Social Security Card

-If you need to change your name or you live in a state that does not allow online replacement requests, you should complete Form SS-5 to request a Social Security card.
+If you need to change your name or live in a state that does not allow online replacement requests, you should complete Form SS-5 to request a Social Security card.
 This is the same form used for initial card requests as well.
-To complete your request for a replacement, you will need to provide proof of your identity, like a driver’s license.
-For a new card request, you will need proof of identity and citizenship status.
+To complete your request for a replacement, you must provide proof of your identity, like a driver’s license.
+You will need proof of identity and citizenship status for a new card request.
 You will also need to provide your birth certificate to prove your age.
-If you have any questions about the required documents, you can call the Social Security Administration toll-free at 1-800-772-1213.

 The Bottom Line